IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

      With the above schema, please generate sql query to list all users whose balance is > 2000
      ```

 4. Let's send the "Prompt + Query" to the code LLM and see how it responds.
+Feel free to copy and paste it in your LLM application window.

      ```
         You are a developer writing SQL queries given natural language questions.
 The database contains a set of 2 tables.
 The schema of each table with description of the attributes is given.
 Write the SQL query given a natural language statement with names being not case sensitive